thread-pond/signature-pad/README.md

 Version History
 ---
+**2.0.4 (May 12, 2011)**

+- Fixed a bug with defaultAction: drawIt: the .typeItDesc was initially being displayed when it shouldn’t

 **2.0.3 (May 10, 2011)**

 - Fixed a bug with bgColour: the colour was not being honoured when clearing the canvas